andreslill/mosquito-season-risk/README.md

 - **Spatial resolution:** Suitability is modelled for individual cities, not across continuous space.
 This makes exposed-population estimates methodologically unsound at the city level.
 Meaningful exposure analysis would require gridded population data (e.g. GHS-POP) combined with spatially continuous suitability fields, which lies beyond the scope of the current dataset.
 - **Suitability scores reflect climate conditions, not confirmed presence.** Thermal and humidity constraints are captured, but biotic factors such as prior establishment, competitive dynamics, or human-mediated introduction are not.
 Where temperatures approach the lower thermal threshold, occurrence records can diverge substantially from climate predictions, as documented for example in Mexico City (~2,242 m), where *Ae. aegypti* persists despite conditions near its thermal minimum (Doeurk et al. 2025; Lozano-Fuentes et al. 2012; Dávalos-Becerril et al. 2019; Ortega-Morales et al. 2022).
 - **Photoperiod (albopictus):** A binary cutoff at |lat| ≥ 23.5° currently separates tropical from temperate photoperiod conditions.
 A continuous gradation based on latitude could better capture the transition zone between the two.
-- **Presence data:** A future version could overlay occurrence records (e.g. Kraemer et al., Mosquito Alert) to distinguish climate suitability from confirmed presence.
+- **Presence data:** A future version could overlay occurrence records from sources such as Kraemer et al. 2015, the Mosquito Alert citizen science platform, or the VectorMap database (Laporta et al. 2023) to distinguish climate suitability from confirmed presence.
 - **Virus-specific transmission modelling:** This work models general climate suitability for mosquito activity.
 A natural extension would be to incorporate virus-specific temperature–trait relationships (EIP, vector competence) to estimate transmission risk for specific arboviruses, as demonstrated for CHIKV by Tegar et al. (2026) and for dengue/Zika by Mordecai et al. (2017).
 - **From suitability to outbreak forecasting:** A further extension would integrate confirmed case data to build a predictive layer on top of suitability scores, an approach demonstrated at country level by Sebastianelli et al. (2024) for dengue in Brazil and Peru ([ESA-PhiLab/ESA-UNICEF_DengueForecastProject](https://github.com/ESA-PhiLab/ESA-UNICEF_DengueForecastProject)).